secretstartups/handbook/job-families/finance/payroll/index.html.md

 - Establish and enforce proper policies, processes and controls
 - Mentor payroll analysts and contribute to review and approval of their deliverables

-#### Senior Payroll Analyst Requirements
+### Senior Payroll Analyst Requirements

 - Extends the Payroll Analyst Requirements
 - 5 - 7  years experience in payroll administration

-### Manager, International Payroll (EMEA, APAC, LATAM)
+## Manager, Payroll

-The Manager, International Payroll (EMEA, APAC, LATAM) reports directly to the Senior Manger, Global Payroll Operations.
+The Manager, Payroll reports directly to the Senior Manager, Global Payroll Operations.

-#### Manager, International Payroll (EMEA, APAC, LATAM) Job Grade
+### Manager, Payroll Job Grade

-The Manager, International Payroll (EMEA, APAC, LATAM) is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Manager, Payroll is a grade 8.

-#### Manager, International Payroll (EMEA, APAC, LATAM) Responsibilities
+### Manager, Payroll Responsibilities

 - Extends the Senior Payroll Analyst Responsibilities
 - Lead, manage and develop direct reports
-- Ensure stock activity international employees is properly processed and reported for employee and tax reporting purposes
+- Ensure stock activity for team members is properly processed and reported for team member and tax reporting purposes
+- Own relationship with PeopleOps
+- Subject matter expert for payroll implementation projects
+- Ensure compliance with local compensation and tax regulations
+- Responsible for data integration between personnel records and payroll systems
+- Stay up-to-date on local payroll tax laws and regulations including working closely with local tax and legal advisors to ensure the company follows local regulations with respect to payroll
+- Work closely with GitLab contributors and the People Ops team to ensure timely response to questions and requests that have been processed
+- Primary ownership for management and external reporting
+- Development and implementation of processes and procedures to enhance and streamline the workflow of payments
+- Primary contact point for external audit with respect to payroll matters

+### Manager, Payroll Requirements

+- 7+ years experience in payroll administration, including 3+ years experience in managing a payroll team
+- Experience with SOX compliance
+- Public company experience a plus
+- Proficient with google sheets
+- Detail-oriented, self-directed and able to effectively complete tasks with minimal supervision

+#### Specialties

+### US Payroll

+#### US Payroll Responsibilites

+- Own and process payroll and payment for all team members in US
+- Review payroll vendor invoices on a monthly basis.
+Ensure that all invoices are coded properly and submitted to Accounts Payable prior to month end close
+- Own relationship with payroll vendor, ADP
+- Responsible for working with Accounting and Treasury on payroll funding and forecasting for US payrolls
+- Responsible for managing the relationship with payroll vendor, ADP

+#### US Payroll Requirements

+- Experience with full-cycle payroll
+- Experience with ADP and Workday preferred
+- Experience with payroll accounting
+- Experience with processing stock transactions (ISO, NSO, RSU, ESPP)

+### International Payroll (EMEA, APAC, LATAM)

+### International Payroll (EMEA, APAC, LATAM) Responsibilities

 - Own and process payroll and payment for 65+ countries and all team members outside of the US
 - Review and approve PEO invoices on monthly basis
 - Own relationship with PeopleOps, Country conversion team on international expansion
-- Subject matter expert for payroll implementation projects
 - Responsible for working with Accounting on payroll funding for legal entities outside of the US
 - Responsible for managing the relationship with all PEO providers
 - Responsible for working with Accounting on payroll funding for non-US legal entities
-- Ensure compliance with local compensation and tax regulations
-- Responsible for data integration between personnel records and payroll systems
-- Stay up-to-date on countries payroll tax laws and regulations including working closely with local tax and legal advisors to ensure the company follows local regulations with respect to payroll
-- Work closely with GitLab contributors and the People Ops team to ensure timely response to questions and requests that have been processed
 - Responsible for Worker Compensation Insurance compliance for entities outside of the US
-- Primary ownership for management and external reporting
 - Development and implementation of processes and procedures to enhance and streamline the workflow of payments
-- Primary contact point for external audit with respect to payroll matters

-#### Manager, International Payroll (EMEA, APAC, LATAM) Requirements
+### International Payroll (EMEA, APAC, LATAM) Requirements

--  7+ years experience in payroll administration
 -  Experience with international payroll
--  Public company experience a plus
--  Experience with SOX compliance
 -  Experience with CloudPay a plus
--  Proficient with google sheets
--  Detail-oriented, self-directed and able to effectively complete tasks with minimal supervision

-### Senior Manager, Global Payroll Operations
+## Senior Manager, Global Payroll Operations

 The Senior Manager, Global Payroll Operations reports directly to the Senior Director, Controller.

-#### Senior Manager, Global Payroll Operations Job Grade
+### Senior Manager, Global Payroll Operations Job Grade

 The Senior Manager, Global Payroll Operations is a [grade 9](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Senior Manager, Global Payroll Operations Responsibilities
+### Senior Manager, Global Payroll Operations Responsibilities

 - Extends the Manager, International Payroll (EMEA, APAC, LATAM) Responsibilities
 - Manage overall global operations of payroll for 65+ countries